 The original Italian recipe of pesto is not vegan.
 So to make a vegan version, I substituted the parmesan cheese with nutritional yeast.
 The rest of the ingredients are naturally vegan.

-There are so many different variations of pesto out there, basil pesto is my favourite, and since the carrot tops have a very neutral taste – they go so well in this recipe!
+There are so many different variations of pesto out there, basil pesto is my favorite, and since the carrot tops have a very neutral taste – they go so well in this recipe!
 But in general, pesto can be made with so many herbs, veggies, and leafy greens, i.e kale, wild garlic, watercress, broccoli, peas, chives, and parsley.

 You can keep this in an airtight container in the fridge for up to a week, and you can freeze it for up to 3-4 months.

-The pesto will stay fresh thanks to the olive oil, but if you notice that the pesto is changing in colour, i.e turning a bit brown.
+The pesto will stay fresh thanks to the olive oil, but if you notice that the pesto is changing in color, i.e turning a bit brown.
 Then it’s not good to eat!
 When it’s exposed to air, it will start turning brown so best to keep it in an airtight container.

 - Pesto is commonly used with pasta as a sauce.